vindstyrka

 Learnings from internship

-During this internship, I spent 50% of my time at IKEA Home Smart working on products such as VINDSTYRKA.
-However, the other 50% I spent at the classic IKEA Design Department working on both small storage products, such as VATTENKAR Desk Storage, VATTENKAR Wall Storage, and RISATORP Desk Storage, as well as furniture.
-Spending time with both teams was really fun and enabled me to be creative in a broad way.
-However, it also confirmed for me that working with UX and digital products makes me much more excited!
+During my internship, I spent 50% of my time at IKEA Home Smart, working on VINDSTYRKA and other smart products.
+The other 50% was spent at IKEA's classic Design Department, working on small storage solutions like VATTENKAR Desk Storage, VATTENKAR Wall Storage, and RISATORP Desk Storage, as well as furniture.
+It was a great way to explore both areas, but it ultimately confirmed that working on UX and digital products excites me the most!